danielbh/Notes-on-Go-OSS-projects/prometheus/prometheus.md

 I think it'd be useful if it also listed any Alertmanager targets found if the alertmanager configuration uses service discovery...

-so first thing ot understand is what is meant by:
+so first thing to understand is what is meant by:

 "if it also listed any Alertmanager targets found if the alertmanager configuration uses service discovery"